 Do you want to have a chiller night?
 Do you want to dance your butt off on some elevated surfaces?
 Make sure you decide this before you get drunk so that there is no confusion.
 Decisions are important, people!

-Now, I’ll give you my list of preferred clubs in Barcelona.
-Some of them quite mainstream, some of them you will not see another foreigner.
+Now, I’ll give you my list of the best Barcelona Nightclubs.
+Some of them are quite mainstream, some of them you will not see another foreigner.

-Opium: Probably the most well known club in the city.
-Lots of study abroad aged kids.
-Big DJS on Wednesdays in summer.
+Opium Barcelona: Probably the most well-known nightclub in the city.
+Lots of students from abroad.
+Big DJs and a lot of electronic music on Wednesdays in summer.